ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-sensor-drivers.rst

 CAN bus with UAVCAN
 -------------------

-- multimaster bus, any node can initiate transmittion of data when they need to
+- multimaster bus, any node can initiate transmission of data when they need to
 - packet based protocol for very long distances
 - high speed, typically 1 Mb (however only 50% of the bus bitrate can really be used without major collisions)
 - at least 3 pins required (GND, CAN HI, CAN LO).
 Optionally VCC can be used to power nodes